 - Significant information risks involving blended or multimode attacks and insider threats.

 The materials are designed to appeal to virtually everyone in the organization, regardless of their individual preferences and perspectives.
 A given individual may not value everything in the module, but hopefully there will be something that catches their attention – and that something may not even be the awareness materials as such, but perhaps a casual comment or oblique criticism from a peer or manager relating to the topic.
-The posters, for instance, are deliberately thought-provoking, puzzling even.
+The posters, for instance, are deliberately eye-catching and thought-provoking, puzzling even.
 Rather than spoon-feeding people with lots of written information, we choose striking images to express various challenging and often complex concepts visually.
 We hope people will notice the posters, wonder what they are on about, and maybe chat about them … which is where the learning begins.

 - Introduce/outline social engineering – a backgrounder on the wide variety of forms it takes, techniques used etc.;